unglud/slot-machine/README.md

 $slot = new SlotMachine([10,5,1], $probs);
 ```

+## More to come
+Later I'll write more about theory.

 ## License

 Laravel Image is released under the MIT Licence.
 See the bundled LICENSE file for details.